mendix/docs/content/en/docs/studio-how-to/pages/pages-how-to-configure-form.md

 {{< figure src="/attachments/studio-how-to/pages/pages-how-to-configure-form/configured-page.png" alt="Configured Page"   width="80%"  >}}

 You can now preview your app and test your page.
-For more information on how to preview your page, see [Previewing & Publishing Your App](/studio/publishing-app/).
+For more information on how to preview your page, see [Previewing and Publishing Your App](/studio/publishing-app/).

 You can also work on the page details, for example, add a dynamic image to the inspection report list to display a unique company logo next to its name.
-For more information on dynamic images, see [Images & Files](/studio/page-editor-widgets-images-and-files/).
+For more information on dynamic images, see [Images and Files](/studio/page-editor-widgets-images-and-files/).

 You can also add new functionality.
 For example, you can enable inspectors to attach images to their reports.
 For more information, see [How to Enable End-Users to Attach Images](/studio-how-to/pages-how-to-attach-images/).